Whitetigerswt/Dynamic_Natives/README.md

 What's this?
 ==========
 Have you ever been making a SA-MP plugin, and you just got the ever so common, "File or Function not found"?
 This error is extremely useful, and it is a good thing the server does not continue executing when this error comes up.
 However, sometimes it may be useful to include information about what is missing.
 What file or function is not found?
 Thus NativeChecker was born.
 The Native Checker plugin tells you which function was not found.
+This plugin is a proof-of-concept that the "File or Function not found" error can be completely eliminated.

-How can plugin developers include more information natively in their scripts to avoid this error?
+What's the difference between this and NativeChecker?
 ==========
-Well, up until now, you couldn't.
-However, I was working on a plugin and decided to investigate a little further to see if this could be avoided in a way.
-This plugin is a fork of SAMP_AC_v2 with just the file or function not found errors fixed up in an example script.
+This allows you to put your own custom error messages if a plugin is not loaded.
+Or maybe, you could run your gamemode or filterscript in a less-than-complete mode without an error and recover from the "file or function not found" error.

 How might this be useful?
 ==========